 “It’s hosted on the network of the Syrian government, which is interesting because it’s the first time we’ve seen a group with questionable activities being hosted on a national computer network.”

 Even if it were, he points out, the Syrian government would be unlikely to be open about it.
 This is in part because it could face legal and political consequences for its actions – for example, over the financial loss suffered as a result of the fake AP tweet, he said.

 Who the individual members of the Syrian Electronic Army are and where they’re from is also shrouded in mystery.

-It also appears robust, bouncing back despite the efforts of U.S. authorities and Twitter to suspend its activities and developing its methods over time.
+The group also appears robust, bouncing back despite the efforts of U.S. authorities and Twitter to suspend its activities.

-Early attacks focused on apparently irrelevant websites, but later efforts shifted toward compromising first the Facebook pages of organizations seen as hostile to the Syrian government and then high-profile Twitter accounts and the New York Times website.
-In the early days, it used DDOS, or distributed denial of service, attacks, but its methods then grew more sophisticated.
+Early attacks focused on apparently irrelevant websites, but later efforts shifted first toward compromising the Facebook pages of organizations seen as hostile to the Syrian government, and now high-profile Twitter accounts.

 And it may operate in cyberspace, but its attacks can have real-life impact, as was shown when the group hacked the Associated Press Twitter feed in April.
 It sent out a tweet reading, “Breaking: Two Explosions in the White House and Barack Obama is injured,” causing a brief flurry of panic and temporarily sending stocks plummeting.

 Others were more inflammatory – “Hazardous fog warning for North Syria: Erdogan orders terrorists to launch chemical weapons at civilian areas” – but still not credible.